GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-79/index.md

 ### `rendersubtree` attribute {: #rendersubtree }

-There are times when you don’t want part of the DOM to render immediately.
+There are times when you don't want part of the DOM to render immediately.
 For example scrollers with a large amount of content, or tabbed UIs where only some of the content is visible at any given time.